vnguyendon/gw-config-apis/data/bot/catalogue/channels.md

 To avoid this problem from occuring, the writer can set the clients he wants to be able to parse the files.
 Example: for one specific file, I know that only the Android and Messenger clients can execute the action *read a video*.
-=> In this case, at the first level of the json file, I should write `"Channel": ["Messenger", "Android"]`
+=> In this case, at the first level of the json file, I should write `"Channels": ["Messenger", "Android"]`

 At the moment, we only have three clients.
 We will grossly distinguish them as follows:
 - `"Messenger"`